ksiansf/Ulauncher-quicklocate/README.md

 ## Features

-- Find files and folders instantly using fd
+- Find files and folders instantly using plocate
 - Supports custom search directories
 - Lightweight and fast
 - Smart fuzzy matching
-- Designed for Linux based on fd
+- Designed for Linux based on plocate

 ---